riclolsen/scadavis-synoptic-panel/README.md

 * In the "Panel Options" tab, click the "Upload SVG file" button and choose your SVG file.
 * In the "Query" panel choose a Data Source and use the tag name that is inside the SVG file (e.g. "TAG1") as the metric name.
 Example query: "SELECT <value column> as value, "TAG1" as metric FROM ...".
 Example data sources like "Random Walk" and "Live Measurements" will also work.
 * Save the panel and it will display the value obtained from the query in the panel as a float value.
-* There are many animations possible such as filll/stroke color, position, opacity, etc. (see "Learn" section on https://scadavis.io site).
+* There are many animations possible such as fill/stroke color, position, opacity, etc. (see "Learn" section on https://scadavis.io site).

+This plugin uses IFrames, so it may be necessary to enable the "allow_embedding" Grafana config option.

+    In grafana.ini:
+    [security]
+    allow_embedding = true

+    Or with an environment variable:
+    GF_SECURITY_ALLOW_EMBEDDING=true

 ![Power](https://raw.githubusercontent.com/riclolsen/displayfiles/master/scadavis-power.png?raw=true)
 ![Options](https://raw.githubusercontent.com/riclolsen/displayfiles/master/scadavis-options.png?raw=true)